 DEM of Difference (DoD)

-In spring 2020, the world was hit by a pandemic that spread globally by March, causing universities and most of the world to move to remote means.
-Summer field camps, long hailed as a rite of passage in the geosciences, were cancelled throughout the US.
-The community moved quickly, with NAGT developing remote learning tools and arranging for sharing and collaboration between instructors and institutions.
-As such, UNAVCO (GETSI) and University of Northern Colorado embarked on a data collection campaign for a summer field course entitled "Geoscience Field Issues Using High-Resolution Topography to Understand Earth Surface Processes" – originally slated for in-person teaching.
-This assignment complements these datasets and assignments by using pre-existing LiDAR datasets to conduct a Digital Elevation Model (DEM) of Difference (DoD).
-It also serves to introduce students to additional high-resolution topographic data (lidar), covered in more detail in the next portion of the course (Day 9 of course).
-This builds on students point cloud and raster differencing skills practiced on their SfM and TLS data in the previous morning assignment.
+This assignment builds on students' point cloud and raster differencing skills practiced on their SfM and TLS data in the previous assignment.
 In this assignment, the students use two lidar-derived raster datasets collected before and after the 2013 floods of the Colorado Front Range on a river (South St. Vrain Creek) that experienced substantial geomorphic change.
 As such, students practice their raster differencing skills in the context of geomorphic change detection (GCD) and also characterize their detection limit with simple thresholding approach.
-This activity could be completed as a stand-along activity in an upper-division geomorphology course or as part of a broader unit or course on high-resolution topography, such as used here.
+This assignment complements earlier assignments by using pre-existing LiDAR datasets to conduct a Digital Elevation Model (DEM) of Difference (DoD).
+It also serves to introduce students to additional high-resolution topographic data (lidar), covered in more detail in the next portion of the course (Day 9 of the course).
+This activity could be completed as a stand-alone activity in an upper-division geomorphology course or as part of a broader unit or course on high-resolution topography, such as used here.

 Day 8 Afternoon - This activity is part of the 2-week remote field course Geoscience Field Issues Using High-Resolution Topography to Understand Earth Surface Processes